 Frozen Yogurt Toppings

-Of course, if you cover a 90 calorie serving of Hood frozen vanilla yogurt with a handful of candy, it loses it low calorie benefits.
+Of course, if you cover a serving of frozen yogurt with a handful of candy, it loses it lower calorie benefits.
 If you want to get that froyo shop experience of adding toppings to your frozen yogurt, then I suggest sticking with fresh sliced fruit and nuts.
-An easier route would be to try some of Hood's 15 different flavors of frozen yogurt.
-The calories are far easier to tally that way, and the toppings are mixed right in.
-Their new Salted Caramel Espresso flavor is a great place to start.

 Other Light Serving Suggestions